Wednesday 18 May – Friday 12 August 2022

 Director, Clare Cousins Architects

-Maintaining a balanced professional profile, Clare is actively involved in the broader design community.
-She is a life fellow of the Australian Institute of Architects and a past national president.
+Actively involved in the broader design community, Clare is a life fellow and past national president of the Australian Institute of Architects.

 Adam Haddow is a Sydney-based architect and director at SJB.
 He is interested in what makes cities vibrant, connected, and civic and has built expertise in urban density, multiresidential design, and the intersection of public and private space.